-Our responsibility is to express an opinion on these consolidated financial statements based on our audit.
-We conducted our audit in accordance with International Standards on Auditing.
+Our responsibility is to express an opinion on the fair presentation of these consolidated financial statements based on our audit.
+We conducted our audit in accordance with Russian Federal Auditing Standards and International Standards on Auditing.
 Those standards require that we comply with ethical requirements and plan and perform the audit to obtain reasonable assurance about whether the consolidated financial statements are free from material misstatement.